 This Protocol will be available on the Program website, www.SyracuseDioceseIRCP.com, to all interested parties beginning on February 14, 2018, the effective date of this Protocol.

 Individual claimants must file the required Claim Form.
-Claim Forms and other relevant Program information will be sent to each potentially eligible claimant and should be completed and submitted to the Administrators postmarked no later than May 16, 2018.
+Claim Forms and other relevant Program information will be sent to each potentially eligible claimant and should be completed and submitted to the Administrators postmarked no later than the extended date of June 18, 2018.
 Questions regarding the completion of the Claim Form should be sent via email to the Administrators (contact information will be provided on the Claim Form and on the Program’s website).
 The Administrators will maintain and make available to claimants a list of Frequently Asked Questions and responses.
 Claimants will mail the completed Claim Forms via overnight courier (a pre-paid courier voucher will be included in each Claimant’s packet) to the Program Administrators at the following address:

 The Law Offices of Kenneth R. Feinberg, PC